akiedrows/kiedrowskiURP2024/README.md

 # kiedrowskiURP2024

+###Purpose:
+Using a nuclear morphology stain, we can group the cells using Euclidean hierarchical clustering to see if there is a phenotypic difference in the nucleus during the maturation process in the thymus.

 ### Order of execution:
 1. Cellpose segmentation on dapi channel ([Cellpose github](https://github.com/MouseLand/cellpose))
 2. With seg file and original tif file, execute cellpose_segmentation/index_components for all channels (dapi, cd4, cd8, etc)